dr-matt-smith/unity-cookbook-2018-ch16-vr/__content.md

 In this chapter, we will cover:

+1. UI Slider to change game quality settings
-1. Pausing the game
+2. Pausing the game
-2. Implementing slow motion
+3. Implementing slow motion

-3. Destroying objects at death a time
-4. Gizmo to show selected object in Scene panel
+4. Gizmo to show currently selected object in Scene panel
-5. Gizmo to display icon for object type
-6. Gizmo to draw a grid in the Scene panel
+5. Gizmo to draw a grid in the Scene panel

 5. Optimization with the Unity Profiler
 6. Particles